Partnership of Pastors International

 When back in the USA, I structure my weeks around my key responsibilities as Executive Director typically averaging 45 hours each week, more in the 2-3 weeks before a training trip.

 • Mondays – Praying, planning and working on our next steps as a mission ministry.
 Periodic ICETE or NFT online meetings.
 Reading, study, writing our next courses.
-Work with Rena on PPI financial questions and/or reporting requirements.
+Work with Rena (my wife) on PPI financial questions and/or reporting requirements.
 (In addition to her part-time job at a local credit union, Rena volunteers 6-10 hours each week to manage PPI’s finances and administration.
 She does a great job!)
 Creole language study.

 • Tuesdays – Prayer with a group of men, visiting and helping my widowed mother, personal discipleship meetings

 • Thursdays – Contact/communication with present and potential support partners.
 In-person and online meetings, phone calls, texts and emails.
 Preparing/mail intro materials, preparing for church visits (presentation and often preaching).
-Work on our Sunrise Side Coffee Tour fundraiser.

-• Fridays – Wrap-up day.
+• Fridays – Wrap-up week.
 Contacts with ministry team, peers and partners.
 Finish planned tasks not completed earlier in the week.
 Review/confirm plans for Sunday if we’re visiting and presenting at a partner/potential partner church.

 • Saturdays – Off day for time with Rena, family, friends, supporters, house projects, etc.